5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Enable_Features/GPU_Sonoma.md

  	- Save and close the .py file
 - Back in Finder, double-click on `OpenCore-Patcher-GUI.command` to run the Patcher App.
 - Click on "Post-Install Root Patch".
 The option "Graphics: Nvidia Kepler" should now appear in the list of applicable patches:<br>![KEPLER](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/56441ba0-73f9-46e0-a4d2-7ae320f2f551)
-- **Optional**: If the patches can't be applied due to config restrictions, lift the restrictions by adjusting the mentioned setting(s) in the config.plist first.
-In this eaxample, `SecuredBootModel`has to be set to `Disabled` in the config.plist first before root patches can be applied.
-SIP and AMFI can are features that prohiit applying root patches.
-Check the corresponding [configuration guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/14_OCLP_Wintel#configuration-guides) for your CPU family to find out the correct settings to prepare your config.plist.
-  	- Save the config and reboot
-  	- Run OCLP again
 - Start Patching.
 - Once it's done, reboot

 Enjoy working GPU Acceleration again!

+> [!IMPORTANT]
+>
+> If root patches can't be applied due to config restrictions, lift the restrictions first by adjusting the mentioned setting(s) in the config.plist.
+In this eaxample, `SecuredBootModel` has to be set to `Disabled` in the config.plist before root patches can be applied.
+Other security features like `SIP` and `AMFI` prohiit applying root patches as well.
+Check the corresponding [configuration guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/14_OCLP_Wintel#configuration-guides) for your CPU family to find out the correct settings to prepare your config.plist for applying root patches.
+Keep in mind that config.plist changes are only applied after the next reboot!

 ## Force NVIDIA Tesler Patching
 &rarr; Work in Progress